alonso-m/bitbucket-arm-docker/README.md

 # Versioning

-The `latest` tag matches the most recent release of Atlassian Bitbucket Server.
+The `latest` tag matches the most recent version of this repository.
+Thus using `atlassian/bitbucket:latest` or `atlassian/bitbucket` will ensure you are running the most up to date version of this image.

-Thus `atlassian/bitbucket:latest` will use the newest version of Bitbucket Server available.
+However,  we ** strongly recommend ** that for non-eval workloads you select a specific version in order to prevent breaking changes from impacting your setup.

-Alternatively you can use a specific minor version of Bitbucket Server by using a version number
+You can use a specific minor version of Bitbucket Server by using a version number
-tag: `atlassian/bitbucket-server:4.0`.
-This will install the latest `4.0.x` version that is available.
+tag: `atlassian/bitbucket-server:4.14`.
+This will install the latest `4.14.x` version that is available.